 A CLO is an actively managed securitized product backed by a highly diversified pool of leveraged loans.
-CLOs provide an efficient, scalable way of investing in floating-rate loans while offering structural protection that has historically performed well through multiple credit cycles.
-To simplify, think of a CLO as a company that raises money from debt and equity investors to purchase a pool of diversified senior secured first-lien corporate loans. "the assets."
-There are two main types of CLOs with underlying loans lending to different types of borrowers: BROADLY SYNDICATED LOAN CLOS are backed by a highly diversified pool of over 200 leveraged loans from large (greater than \$100 million EBITDA), well-known borrowers, such as United Airlines, Virgin Media and Burger King.
+CLOs aim to provide an efficient, scalable way of investing in floating-rate loans while offering structural protection that has historically performed well through multiple credit cycles.
+To simplify, think of a CLO as a company that raises money from debt and equity investors to purchase a pool of diversified senior secured first-lien corporate loans, "the assets."
+Broadly speaking, there are two main types of CLOs with underlying loans lending to different types of borrowers: Broadly Syndicated Loan (BSL) CLOs are backed by a highly diversified pool of over 200 leveraged loans from large (greater than \$100 million EBITDA), well-known borrowers, such as United Airlines, Virgin Media and Burger King.
 The underlying loans typically have sub-investment grade credit ratings assigned by a major credit rating agency such as S&P, Moody's or Fitch, with a typical weighted average rating between B and B-, and are distributed among a broad 100+ syndicated lender group.
-As a result, these loans are quite liquid and tradeable. - 1.
-Source: NAIC.
-As of December 31, 2023.
-In other words, structured assets excluding (agency and non-agency) RMBS and CMBS. - 2.
-Source: NAIC.
-As of December 31, 2023.

-PRIVATE CREDIT CLOS, also known as middle market CLOs, are typically backed by more concentrated pools of loans to mid-sized companies with EBITDA values between \$15 and \$75 million.3 However, in recent years there has been an uptick in private largecap CLOs which include larger EBITDA companies from the private credit market.
+As a result, these loans are quite liquid and tradeable.
+Private Credit CLOs, also known as middle market CLOs, are typically backed by more concentrated pools of loans to mid-sized companies with EBITDA values between \$15 and \$75 million.4 However, in recent years there has been an uptick in private large-cap CLOs which include larger EBITDA companies from the private credit market.
 The underlying loans in private credit CLOs are typically unrated or privately rated loans and are syndicated to a smaller lending group.
 As a result, these pools of loans are often less liquid and rarely traded in the secondary market.
 On the positive side, middle market loans offer more control to the lender group through tightened credit agreements and more covenants.
 These covenants allow lenders to work more directly with a company's management team and step in earlier in the process when signs of distress occur-which can ultimately lead to improved recovery rates.
-Additionally, many of these loans are backed by private equity sponsors who offer added forms of support for borrowers in times of distress via documentation amendments and/or capital infusions.
+Additionally, many of these loans are backed by private equity sponsors who offer added forms of support for borrowers in times of distress via documentation amendments and/or capital infusions that can provide further protection for lenders.
 Finally, because these loans are directly originated, regulations require the CLO manager to hold 5% of the deal notional to have "skin in the game" and align interests with investors.
-Juxtaposed with the assets are the debt obligations, or "the liabilities," which are sliced into "tranches" that re-distribute the risk of direct exposure to the portfolio of loans by offering tiered credit enhancement and structural protections.
-A typical CLO structure combines five or more classes, from the senior most tranche rated AAA down to the most junior and highest-yielding debt tranche rated BB-.
-This allows investors to choose the risk/return profile that is suitable to their specific objectives.
-The CLO tranches pay a floating-rate coupon, like the assets, and are due a coupon on a quarterly basis.
-"A typical CLO structure combines five or more classes."
-This allows investors to choose the risk/return profile that is suitable to their specific objectives."
+In other words, structured assets excluding (agency and non-agency) RMBS and CMBS.
+Source: NAIC.
+As of December 31, 2023.
+Source: NAIC.
+As of December 31, 2023.
+Source: Barings.